marcass/Arduino_IRremote_Daikin/README.md

-## Heatpump control using library from Danny
+## Heatpump control using daikin library from Danny

 See the [wiki](https://github.com/marcass/Heatpump_IRremote_nodemcu/wiki) for more detail